AvraamMavridis/performance-budget-plugin/README.md

   <h1><code>performance-budget-plugin</code> for webpack</h1>
 </div>

-Measure the impact of your changes between to the performance of your application.
+Measure the impact of your changes to the performance of your application.
-The plugin works with the help of webpack dev server and gathers metrics between the re-builds every time you make some changes in your codebase.
+The plugin works with the help of `webpack dev server` and gathers metrics between the re-builds (every time you make some changes in your codebase).
+It is recommended to have the hot module replacement turn off when you use this plugin.

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)